divvun/libdivvun/README.md

 ### Tags

--   `&SUGGEST` on a reading means that `divvun-suggest` should try to generate this reading into a form for suggestions, using the generator FST.
+-   `SUGGEST` on a reading means that `divvun-suggest` should try to generate this reading into a form for suggestions, using the generator FST.
 See [Simple grammarchecker.cg3 rules](#org0955ce1).
--   `&SUGGESTWF` on a reading means that `divvun-suggest` should use the reading's wordform-tag (e.g. a tag like
+-   `SUGGESTWF` on a reading means that `divvun-suggest` should use the reading's wordform-tag (e.g. a tag like

         "<Cupertino>"